EGO-Tech/starbase-ships/stocker/README.md

 - Standard Cruise function
 - Turtle and Sloth functions with adjustable rates
 - Transponder system with ping function
-- Four mining lasers on turrets that point towards asteroids with pulse and sweeping
+- Four mining lasers on turrets that point towards asteroids with sweeping
 - Two ore collectors that point towards asteroids
 - Material scanner that will point towards asteroids
 - Approach and auto mine functions